-The investment objective of the Fund is to (i) seek to provide the Limited Index Return at the Maturity Date; (ii) aim to provide Shareholders with a Dividend on each Dividend Payment Date and (ii) seek to protect the Fund's Net Asset Value per Share at 100% of the Initial Offer Price at the Maturity Date.
+The investment objective of the Fund is to seek to (i) achieve capital growth and (ii) protect the Fund's Net Asset Value per Share at 100% of the Initial Offer Price, at the Maturity Date.

 There can be no guarantee that the investment objective will actually be attained and investors are explicitly warned that the Fund is not a capital guaranteed product.
-In seeking to achieve its investment objective, the Fund will, as described in greater detail below, invest directly in a diversified portfolio of Funding Investments (as defined below) and enter into one or more financial derivative transactions.
-However, Shareholders must understand that the Fund will bear credit risk in respect of its portfolio of Funding Investments so that if one or more of the issuers of any of those Funding Investments default, the investment objective may not be achieved.
+In seeking to achieve its investment objective, the Fund will, as described in greater detail below, invest directly in a diversified portfolio of Funding Instruments and enter into one or more financial derivative transactions.
+However, Shareholders must understand that the Fund may bear credit risk in respect of its portfolio of Funding Instruments so that if one or more of the issuers of any of those Funding Instruments default, the investment objective may not be achieved.
 Similarly, the Fund bears credit risk in respect of OTC counterparties to its financial derivative transactions, default by any of which on its contractual obligations may mean that the investment objective may not be achieved.